 Along with a high rate unemployment and underemployment of deaf people within the systemic hearing oppression, a hearing person teaching sign language represents and reinforces a hearing privilege, a systemic power and oppression, an ignorance, an insensitivity, and disrespect.
 It deprives job opportunities for qualified Deaf, given that ASL teaching positions given are not abundant, if not scarce, compared to plentiful interpreting jobs out there.

-In short, a hearing instructor teaching ASL is an analogue to white people teaching languages and cultures of the First Nations or Native Americans.
-That's unacceptable.
-A hearing ASL instructor doesn't get it, no matter how they defend or rationalize.
+In short, a hearing instructor teaching ASL is a parallel to white people teaching languages and cultures of the First Nations or Native Americans.
+That's inarguably unacceptable.
+A hearing ASL instructor doesn't get it, no matter how they defend, explain a reason, or rationalize.
 They just don't get it, period.
 A hearing privilege is part of their package.
-Interpreting jobs are plenty out there.

-Baby sign language and the ILY handshape are a few of some examples of cultural appropriation.
-We are delighted that hearing people are interested in learning about our language and culture as long as their primary purpose is to communicate with Deaf people.
-But, it's not their place to disseminate misinformation and miseducation.
+We are indeed delighted that hearing people are interested in learning about our language and culture as long as their primary purpose is to communicate with Deaf people only.
+But, it's not their place to teach sign language to others in a public scene.
 Let qualified Deaf instructors do their jobs.